 What Is Laser Therapy?

 Laser therapy uses light to accelerate the body’s natural healing process.
-Drs.
-LeSueur and Dr. Dodaro now use our Multiwave Locked System, or MLS, Laser to address ulcers in the mouth, to reduce inflammation after treating gum disease, to reduce pain in the mouth, and even outside the mouth for helping with TMJ and other pain.
+Dr. LeSueur, Dr. Glenn LeSueur, & Dr. Dodaro now use our Multiwave Locked System, or MLS, Laser to address ulcers in the mouth, to reduce inflammation after treating gum disease, to reduce pain in the mouth, and even outside the mouth for helping with TMJ and other pain.
 We use our cold laser to treat TMJ related pains in the head, neck, back and shoulders.

 What Is Laser Dentistry?